LucianoLaratelli/MC/NVT/README.md

 ![image](equil.png)

-Graphing one of the energy files (below is `energies.dat` for 125 Argon atoms in a 100*100*100 box), we find that the simulation does achieve a reasonable equilibrium (that is, only small fluctuations of the system's potential energy persist) rather quickly:
+Graphing one of the energy files (below is `energies.dat` for 125 Argon atoms in a 100\*100\*100 box), we find that the simulation does achieve a reasonable equilibrium (that is, only small fluctuations of the system's potential energy persist) rather quickly:

 ![image](energy.png)

+## Caveats
+This program is full of bugs!
+It was my first attempt at writing a Monte Carlo simulator.
+It was also one of my first times using `git`.
+There is a bit of profanity and other instances of , er, "poor" commit message etiquette that I hope you'll excuse.